 Certificate of Spirituality and Social Change (CSSC)

 Envisioning a world of abundance where all can thrive and flourish has inspired spiritual leaders for many centuries to build justice-making communities rooted in compassion and generosity.
 This vision continues to call individuals and communities to the work of social transformation across multiple, overlapping concerns, from fostering economic and racial justice to promoting gender equality and environmental sustainability.

 Today the complex cultural and political landscape in the United States and around the world demands bold approaches and innovative strategies for transformative social action.
-We are witnessing profound demographic shifts in the midst of worldwide advances in technology, economic anxieties, and emerging ecological crises.
-These challenges present compelling opportunities for collaboration among non-profit organizations, social innovators, and faith communities for a world transformed by a Gospel vision of abundant life for all.
+Profound demographic shifts in the midst of worldwide advances in technology, economic anxieties, and emerging ecological crises – all of these present significant challenges and compelling opportunities for collaboration among non-profit organizations, social innovators, and faith communities for a world transformed by a Gospel vision of abundant life for all.

 PSR’s Certificate of Spirituality and Social Change (C.S.S.C.) offers specialized training for the work of social changemaking.
 Participants come from and prepare for a wide range of socially innovative vocational paths, whether social justice advocacy, community organizing, the visual and performing arts, or congregational leadership.
 In each of these arenas, effective efforts for social change rely on ongoing personal change and transformation rooted in a practice of spiritual formation.
 To that end, the C.S.S.C. program combines these key elements for participants:

 • Spiritual formation and theological reflection in a cohort of changemakers;